Where to Stay in Rome: A Complete Guide (for First Timers)

 The apartments are surprisingly spacious, and they have a range of layouts that can accommodate between one and six people.

-The kitchen, which is part of the reason we look for apartments when we travel, was perfect, and the view from the windows over the rooftops of Rome was a very pleasant thing to look at as I made my morning coffee.
+The kitchen, which is part of the reason we look for apartments when we travel, was perfect, and the view from the windows over the rooftops of Rome was a very pleasant scene to look at as I made my morning coffee.

-Look, we LOVE CitizenM hotels, and we have stayed with them all over the world (at the time of writing, in London, Boston, and Seattle).
 Their new hotel in a great location in Rome is no different, and offers one of the best values in the entire city.

-Their whole thing is the fact that they have super comfortable bedrooms thoughtfully designed so that you get a great night’s sleep, and great common areas where you can work, read, or lounge when you’re not sleeping.
+Their whole thing is the fact that they have super comfortable bedrooms thoughtfully designed so that you get a great night’s sleep, and inviting common areas where you can work, read, or lounge when you’re not sleeping.

 The other thing we like is that all the rooms are the same – no trying to decide between “deluxe” and “super perfect” rooms here.